then4p/yoga-pro-7-14APH8-linux/README.md

 Connected headphones didn't work.
 Switching over to pipewire by installing `manjaro-pipewire` fixes this.
 This also enables you to use more modern bluetooth audio codecs.
 The 4 speakers seem to work fine on Kernels >= 6.6 now.

 ## Sound quality of speakers
 The speakers sound pretty flat per default, even with the tweeters and the woofers both emitting sound.
-This can be fixed with easyeffects by following this guide: https://wwmm.github.io/easyeffects/guide_1.html
+This can be fixed with easyeffects by following this guide: https://wwmm.github.io/easyeffects/guide_1.html I had a better experience with the easyeffects package from manjaro sources, the flatpak version would break after suspending and reusming the laptop.

-I've also added the profile to this repo: [speakers profile](./easyeffects/Speakers.json)
+I've also added the spakers effects profile to this repo: [speakers profile](./easyeffects/Speakers.json), it can be imported in easyeffects directly.
+The volume is set very conservatively to avoid any distortion, feel free to update to your taste.

 Remeber to setup easyeffects to disable this profile on all other outputs in